eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/method.md

 Methods may have zero or more *parameters* (called *arguments* when the method is [invoked](../../expression/invocation)).
-Syntactically the method parameters are a comma separated list enclosed in parenthses following the [type parameters](#type_parameters).
+Syntactically the method parameters are a comma separated list enclosed in parentheses following the [type parameters](#type_parameters).
 Each parameter is composed of a type expression and a name.